ged/observability/README.md

 ## Description

-Observability is a toolkit for instrumenting code to make it more observable, following the principle of Observability-Oriented Design as expressed by Charity Majors (@mipsytipsy).
+Observability is a toolkit for instrumenting code to make it more observable.
+It follows the principle of Observability-Oriented Design as expressed by Charity Majors (@mipsytipsy).

 Its goals are [stolen from https://charity.wtf/2019/02/05/logs-vs-structured-events/]: